Fat content of milk

-Health and nutrition
+Health and nutrition habits

-Fat has more nutritional energy per cup, but researchers found that in general low fat milk drinkers do absorb less fat, and will compensate for the energy deficit by eating more carbohydrates.
-They also found that the lower milk fat drinkers also ate more fruits and vegetables, while the higher milk fat drinkers also ate more meat and sweets.
+'Whole' or 'full-fat' milk has more nutritional energy by volume than low fat milk, and researchers found that in general low fat milk drinkers do absorb less fat, but will compensate for the energy deficit by eating more carbohydrates.
+They also found that the lower fat milk drinkers also ate more fruits and vegetables, while the higher fat milk drinkers also ate more meat and sweets.

 Nutrition intake between whole milk drinkers and skimmed or low fat drinkers is different.
 An analysis of a survey done by the U. S. Department of Agriculture showed that consumers of reduced or low fat milk had greater intake of vitamins, minerals, and dietary fiber compared to the group of whole milk drinkers, yet zinc, vitamin E, and calcium were all under consumed in each group.
 The conclusion was that the whole milk drinkers were more likely to choose foods that were less micronutrient-dense, which resulted in their less healthful diets.

 Researchers at the University of Copenhagen, in Denmark, found that drinking full-fat milk may actually be better for your heart than drinking skimmed milk.
 This is because it boosted levels of HDL cholesterol in the bloodstream.